rickyantowm/os212/links.md

 * [SHA-256 Algorithm](https://www.n-able.com/blog/sha-256-encryption) <br> What is SHA-256?
 SHA-256 is a patented cryptographic hash function that outputs a value that is 256 bits long.
 SHA-256 is one of the most secure hashing functions on the market.
 
-* [How SHA-256 Works](https://qvault.io/cryptography/how-sha-2-works-step-by-step-sha-256/) <br> I was wondering how can my txt files consisting of strings turned into a scramble of alphabets and numbers, such as ABH28523KSB.
+* [How SHA-256 Works](https://qvault.io/cryptography/how-sha-2-works-step-by-step-sha-256/) <br> I was wondering how can my txt files consisting of strings can be turned into a scramble of alphabets and numbers, such as ABH28523KSB.
 That was the work of SHA-256 algorithm.
-This website gives a really clear step by step process how SHA-256 works.
+This website gives a really clear step by step process how SHA-256 works, it will show you how it can turns "hello world' into an unintelligible text.

-* [C For Begginers](https://www.freecodecamp.org/news/the-c-beginners-handbook/) <br> A really nice and easy to understand introduction to C programming.
-The website will give you a well-rounded overview of the language.
+* [C For Beginners](https://www.freecodecamp.org/news/the-c-beginners-handbook/) <br> A really nice and easy to understand introduction to C programming.
+This website will give you a well-rounded overview of the language.

 * [Cybersecurity Introduction](https://www.javatpoint.com/what-is-cyber-security) <br> The website provides a really clear explanation of what is cybersecurity.
-Why it is important and types of cybersecurity attacks.
+Why it is important and different types of cybersecurity attacks.

+* [Cryptography](https://economictimes.indiatimes.com/definition/cryptography) <br> The website gives a really good simple introduction to cryprography.
+It turns out, so far we have used two techniques of cryptography, hash function (SHA-256) and public key cryptography.

+## Week 03

+* SOON!